The Birth of a Nation (2016 film): Box office

 In the United States and Canada, The Birth of a Nation was projected to gross around $10 million in its opening weekend.
 It opened to $7.1 million, finishing sixth at the box office.
 African-Americans made up 60% of the first weekend audience.
 In its second weekend the film dropped 61.2%, grossing just $2.7 million and finishing tenth at the box office.

-Though making nearly twice its budget, the film was considered a financial disappointment.
+Despite making nearly double its budget, the film was considered a financial disappointment.
 In assessing the mediocre opening weekend of The Birth of a Nation, The Washington Post reported, "While some moviegoers may have been put off by the controversy, middling reviews for the movie itself probably didn’t help.
 Meanwhile, historic dramas can be a hard sell: It's possible a lot of multiplex visitors just plain weren't interested."
 Adding to the film's problems, "Several prominent feminists decried Parker's defiant response to the [rape] scandal and pledged to boycott the film, which drew a protest vigil at Hollywood's ArcLight Cinemas."

 Gabrielle Union, who appeared in the film, told Essence that she understood why some film-goers were avoiding the film and stated that she, as a rape survivor, could not sell it to anyone who chose to avoid the film due to the controversy.
 She said, "As a rape survivor and as an advocate, I cannot shy away from this responsibility because the conversation got difficult.
 I don’t want to put myself above anyone's pain or triggers.
 Every victim or survivor, I believe you.
 I support you.
 I support you if you don't want to see the film.
 I absolutely understand and respect that.
 I can't sell the film."